The Snow Queen (Kernaghan novel): Composition and literary influences

 The novel is based on Hans Christian Andersen's "The Snow Queen" (1844), which Eileen Kernaghan chose for a young-adult rendition as it was her favourite fairy tale.
 She considered her novel a "retelling" of the tale, a compositional approach she had not taken for any other work.
 Kernaghan had previously written a poem and a short story based on the tale; the latter was published in 1995.
 As the idea continued to hold her interest, she decided to expand them into the novel.

 The novel is a fantasy, but the scholars Anna E. Altmann and Gail de Vos wrote that its magic "runs side-by-side with historical realism", and Kernaghan used various non-fiction sources to develop the setting.
 She felt that there was a contrast between her novel's "older, darker" features and Andersen's fiction, which is based in Christianity.
-The novel includes elements of northern Scandinavian shamanism, which she became interested in while conducting research for her previous work Dance of the Snow Dragon (1995).
+The novel includes elements of northern Scandinavian shamanism, in which she became interested while conducting research for her previous work Dance of the Snow Dragon (1995).
 She also drew influence from the Kalevala (1835), a compilation of Finnish mythology and epic poetry, which she felt paralleled the narrative of the original tale.
 The ending in particular derives several events from the myths, and consequently follows a different narrative, which she considered a significant divergence from Andersen.
 The characters are also markedly older in Kernaghan's version, adolescents rather than children, and the scholar Mary-Ann Stouck wrote that Kernaghan reverses the original's "meaning" by depicting them transitioning into adulthood rather than returning to an innocent, nescient state at the tale's end.

 Kernaghan stated that she disliked the more "conventional mid-Victorian ending" of the original, in which Gerda and Kay end up together.
 Andersen's story depicts the triumph of faith and love over scientific reason through these characters.
 By contrast, the novel calls their relationship into question when Kai reveals no emotional warmth towards her and continues to pursue knowledge, which Stouck felt transforms the opposing philosophies into "an explicit gender issue".
 The literary scholar Naomi Wood wrote that the novel, like other adaptations of the tale, renders Gerda's reunion with Kai "anticlimactic, even pointless"; Kernaghan's version instead focuses on the relationship between Gerda and Ritva, and implies that neither choose to settle into domesticity, maintaining their relationship after the novel's end.